This blog may contain affiliate links. Read our disclosure policy for more info.

 1. Taste your way around Boston

-• Highlights: Sample classic Boston bites and get a personal introduction to the North End’s Italian heritage on this small-group food tour, enjoy enough samples to add up to a full meal, learn local stories and tips
+- Highlights: Sample classic Boston bites and get a personal introduction to the North End’s Italian heritage on this small-group food tour, enjoy enough samples to add up to a full meal, and learn local stories and tips

-We had a list of food spots in Boston—but no idea where to start or what was actually worth trying.
-That’s why we booked this North End food tour, and it ended up being the tastiest way to explore one of the city’s most iconic neighborhoods.
+You might have a long list of food spots in Boston, but no idea where to start or what’s actually worth trying.
+That’s where this North End food tour comes in, offering one of the tastiest ways to explore one of the city’s most iconic neighborhoods.

-We started with a buttery lobster roll and a rich cup of warm, creamy clam chowder, then wandered through the North End’s brick alleys, sampling fresh brick oven pizza, handmade pasta, and classic Italian pastries like tiramisu and cannoli.
-They were easily the best desserts we had in Boston!
+The tour typically kicks off with a buttery lobster roll and a rich cup of warm, creamy clam chowder before winding through the neighborhood’s brick alleys.
+Along the way, you’ll sample fresh brick-oven pizza, handmade pasta, and classic Italian pastries like tiramisu and cannoli.
+It’s easily some of the best desserts you’ll find in Boston!

-We also visited Boston Public Market to try local sausage, plus there’s a “secret dish” at the end, and trust us—it’s worth the wait!
-And don’t let the word “tasting” fool you—it all absolutely adds up to a full meal.
+You’ll also stop by Boston Public Market to try local sausage, plus there’s a “secret dish” waiting at the end.
+And don’t let the word “tasting” fool you—everything adds up to a full, satisfying meal, so it’s best to arrive hungry.

-By the end, we were full, happy, and already making plans to revisit a few favorite spots.
-Do this food tour early in your trip—it’s a great way to get your bearings (and your belly) satisfied.
+By the end, you’ll be full, happy, and probably already planning a return visit to a few favorite spots.
+Doing this food tour early in your trip is a great way to get your bearings and your appetite completely satisfied.

 2. Explore the Freedom Trail with an expert guide